thearticulatemagazine/vol1/content/fiction/ug-2021-manisha-chouhan-strange-revenge-part-two.md

 ---

-"Esha,Eshaa woke up….Eshaaa" Kashish was standing there.
+"Esha, Eshaa wake up….Eshaaa" Kashish was standing there.
 What…it was a dream.
 Bad dream.
 I was on the couch in the balcony, I had a novel in my hands.
 Probably I fall asleep while reading it.
 So nothing happened in real life.
 Jeez.